 The connectors are located at the rear of the instrument and permit a connection to a controller for remote control either directly or via a local area network (LAN).
-The remote control interfaces and their interface functions are described in section "Remote Control Hardware Interfaces".
+The remote control interfaces and their interface functions are described in section "Remote Control Hardware Interfaces", on page 5.33.